jimweirich/rspec-given/README.md

 clause) is run.

 The code in the block of a _Then_ clause should be a single _should_ assertion.
-Code in _Then_ blocks should not have any side effects.
+Code in _Then_ clauses should not have any side effects.

 In RSpec terms, a _Then_ clause forms a RSpec Example that runs in the context of an Example Group (defined by a describe or context clause).